Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

     - **Aborted**
         The action has been manually aborted.
 You can rerun this action.
     -  **Manual**
-       The action waits for a user decision, before continuing the execution of the process, see [Make a user decision](#make-a-user-decision).
+       The action waits for a user decision before continuing the execution of the process, see [Make a user decision](#make-a-user-decision).

 7. Check the number of tries for the action in the *Tries* column.